 - A bad bank makes a profit in its operations if it manages to sell the loan at a price higher than what it paid to acquire the loan from a commercial bank.

 - However, generating profits is usually not the primary purpose of a bad bank — the objective is to ease the burden on banks, of holding a large pile of stressed assets, and to get them to lend more actively.

 ARGUMENTS FAVOURING BAD BANKS:

-- Strengthen banks’ lending capacity:
+- Improves banks’ capital buffers and lending capacity: